15 Internet

 For example, in 2023, Arkansas passed the Social Media Safety Act, which required age verification for social media usage and imposed penalties on companies that retain user data illegally and do not verify users’ ages.
 However, legal challenges, financed by social media companies and based partly on free speech rights, initially blocked the Arkansas law’s implementation.

-Similarly, the U.S. Congress passed a national ban or forced sale of TikTok which was signed by the president, but the legislation may not survive legal challenges.
+Similarly, the U.S. Congress passed a national ban or forced sale of TikTok which was signed by President Biden, but the legislation may not survive legal challenges.

 IF YOU AREN’T THE CUSTOMER, YOU’RE THE PRODUCT